Contents

 Honestly, sometimes it is overkill.
 If you organise one group event a year, the free hosted version of Rallly or even a Doodle link costs you nothing but a bit of dignity, and spinning up a Postgres database is effort out of all proportion to the payoff.
 Self-hosting earns its keep when scheduling is a regular fixture: a recurring committee, a band, a gaming group, a team that books things constantly, or anyone who simply objects on principle to routing their friends’ data through an ad business.

 If you already run a small server with a reverse proxy and a mail relay, adding Rallly is twenty minutes of work and one more pleasantly boring container.
-If you do not, treat this as a gentle nudge to build that foundation, because Rallly is a lovely first tenant for it.
-Either way, the next time the reply-all thread starts spiralling, you will have a link to send that does not sell anyone out to find a free Thursday.
+If you do not, treat this as a gentle nudge to build that foundation, because Rallly is a lovely first tenant for it — and once the proxy, the mail relay, and the backup habit are in place, every subsequent self-hosted tool costs a fraction of the effort.
+That compounding is the real payoff, and it is a big part of why I keep escaping the SaaS trap one small service at a time.
+And the maintenance cost, once it is running, is close to nil: a nightly database dump, the occasional image pull, and otherwise a container that sits quietly doing its one job for months on end without a single complaint.
+That is about as good as self-hosting gets.
+Either way, the next time the reply-all thread starts spiralling, you will have a link to send that does not sell anyone out to find a free Thursday, does not hand your friends’ calendars to an ad broker, and does not ask a single one of them to make an account just to say they are busy.

 Advertisement